 - On-site parking

-Since this is a traditional style building, it doesn't have accessible rooms and does have high level changes which may be difficult to manoeuvre in a wheelchair.
+Since this is a traditional style building, it doesn't have accessible rooms, and has high level changes which may be difficult to manoeuvre in a wheelchair.

 Tour ideas in Takayama